 The University is based within Cardiff's magnificent civic centre.
 With its wide tree-lined avenues, ornamental parklands and white-stoned neo-classical architecture, it provides one of the finest sites of any civic university in Britain.

 Cardiff is an extremely accessible city, benefiting from excellent road, rail and air communications.
 Using the hourly high-speed train service, London is reached within two hours.
 Cardiff has convenient connections to Heathrow and Gatwick airports and the city also benefits from its own international airport.
 The city is served directly by the M4 motorway providing fast links to the rest of the UK.

 Cardiff offers overseas visitors a multicultural environment in which all nationalities and beliefs are represented and respected.
 Facilities and community groups representing all major religions may be found close to the University.
 As one of Britain's first mixed communities, Cardiff offers a relaxed environment where everyone is made welcome.

+Cardiff was also named the most affordable city in the UK for students by Times Higher Education (2018).
 Cardiff has a distinctive character.
-Combining a modern culture with a Roman heritage and an urban atmosphere with peaceful retreat, Cardiff is a hard working, laid back capital city that is friendly and intimate.
+Combining a modern culture with a Roman heritage and an urban atmosphere with peaceful retreat, Cardiff is a hardworking, laid back capital city that is friendly and intimate.

 Want to know more?
-For everything you need, visit http://www.visitcardiff.com and take a look for yourself.
+For everything you need, visit the official Cardiff website and take a look for yourself.